wp-plugins/kraken-image-optimizer/readme.txt

 === Kraken Image Optimizer ===
 Contributors: karim79
-Tags: Image Optimizer, Optimize, Images, Media, Performance, SEO, smushit, smush.it, compress, kraken-image-optimizer, tinypng, jpegmini
+Tags: Image Optimizer, Optimize, Images, Media, Performance, SEO, smushit, smush.it, compress, kraken-image-optimizer, tinypng, jpegmini, ewww
 Requires at least: 3.0.1
-Tested up to: 4.0.1
+Tested up to: 4.1
 Donate link: https://kraken.io
-Stable tag: 1.0.5
+Stable tag: 1.0.5.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

-This plugin allows you to optimize all your Wordpress images through the Kraken API
+This plugin allows you to optimize your WordPress images through the Kraken API, the world's most advanced image optimization solution.

 == Description ==

 This plugin allows you to optimize new and existing Wordpress image uploads through [Kraken Image Optimizer's](https://kraken.io "Kraken Image Optimizer") API.
 Both lossless and lossy optimization modes are supported.
 Supported filetypes are JPEG, PNG and GIF.
 Maximum filesize limit is 16MB.
 For more details, including detailed documentation and plans and pricing, please visit [Kraken.io](https://kraken.io "Kraken Image Optimizer"). **Note: You will need to obtain a paid Kraken API key and secret to use this plugin**.